tagsrock/En.CatLib.io/src/v1/guide/style.md

 This document describes the naming conventions in the CatLib framework.

-> If you want to contribute to CatLib, you must follow this naming convention document.
+> If you want to contribute to CatLib, you must follow the conventions laid out in this document.

 > If the access level (public | private, etc.) is not explicitly specified, it means that all access levels are valid.